kieran-nichols/kieran-nichols.github.io/content/pages/Resume.md

 ﻿title: Resume

 ## PROFESSIONAL SUMMARY
-Engineer and Scientist with eight years of experience in embedded systems, robotics, and biomechanics, and collaboration with industry partners.
-My research involves the mechanical design, the development of embedded software and motor-sensor integration, and the biomechanical evaluation of robotic prostheses in human walking.
+Mechatronic Engineer and Research Scientist with nine years of experience in embedded systems, robotics, and biomechanics, and collaboration with industry partners.
+My research involved the mechanical design, the development of embedded software and motor-sensor integration, and the biomechanical evaluation of robotic prostheses in human walking.
 ___
 ## EDUCATION